ARaj-007/HeisnenbergSpinModelSimulator/README.md

 ## my_vqe
 I have used by own implementation of the VQE algorithm.
 It internally makes use of COBYLA optimizer though other optimizers can also be easily incorporated.

+Note we are initializing the ansatz randomly within the function itself.
+The parameter initialization is completely random.

 ```python
 def my_vqe(ansatz_circuit, qubit_op, max_iterations=100, tolerance=1e-4):